cityofaustin/Residential-Permitting/_projects/deck.md

 * Have plumbing,
 * Have electric,
 * Or be built in a floodplain.

-  * *Floodplain definition: The area of land that will be underwater when a creek or lake rushes over its banks.*
+{% include glossary-aside.html term="floodplain" %}

+> ###### How do I find out if I'm in a floodplain?
+>
+> Using your address, check if your property is in a floodplain at austintexas.gov/floodpro/.
+>
+>
-  * *How do I find out if I'm in a floodplain?: You can check if your home is in a floodplain by entering your property's address at&nbsp;*[*austintexas.gov/floodpro*](austintexas.gov/floodpro)*.
-If your Flood Zone says "Flood Zone: X," then you do not live in a floodplain.*
+> If your Flood Zone says “Flood Zone: X,” then you DO NOT live in a floodplain.

 #### Electric Permits